jis478/Tensorflow/TF2.0/StarGAN/readme.md

     list_attr_celeba = list_attr_celeba.loc[list_attr_celeba.apply(lambda x: x['Black_Hair'] + x['Blond_Hair'] + x['Brown_Hair'], axis=1) == 1, :]
 ```

- - Central crop, which can be found on the original research paper is a bit ambiguous as the exact crop ratios aren't revealed.
-Alternatively I've used the central crop function of the tf.image class and this could possibly cause a slight performance difference compared to the original pytorch code. (need to fix this issue in the upcoming version)
+ - Central crop, which can be found on the original research paper is a bit ambiguous as the exact crop ratios aren't provided.
+Alternatively I've used the central crop function of the tf.image class and this could possibly cause a slight performance difference compared to the original pytorch code.
+(I need to fix this issue in the upcoming version)

  - The other dataset features also follow the official tensorflow coding guideline (eg. batch, repeat, make_one_shot_iterator)